Aesma-Daeva/interactive-frontend/README.md

 * [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3 "CSS3") is the style sheet language used to style the HTML elements and website.
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript "JavaScript") is the programming language used for Google Map API; creating DOM elements for the map and weather API; HTML event handlers and for making the website interactive.
 * [JQuery](https://jquery.com/ "JQuery") is the JS library used for displaying the data for weather API and Ajax to get JSON data.
-* [Bootstrap 4 ](https://getbootstrap.com/ "Bootstrap 4") is the framework used for the mobile responsiveness and grid layout of the SPA; I also used its pre-made componentes - jumbotron, input form, select form, buttons, modal and their utility classes for styling, sizing and alignments.
+* [Bootstrap 4 ](https://getbootstrap.com/ "Bootstrap 4") is the framework used for the mobile responsiveness and grid layout of the SPA; I also used its pre-made components - jumbotron, input form, select form, buttons, modal and their utility classes for styling, sizing and alignments.
 * [Font Awesome](https://fontawesome.com/ "Font Awesome") is used for the footer social media and website icons.
 Also for the scroll up button icon.
 * [Google Places API](https://developers.google.com/places/web-service/intro "Google Places API") for the map functionality
 * [OpenWeatherMap API](https://openweathermap.org/api "OpenWeatherMap API") for the weather information and JSON data